 I am not saying that these O2 sensor codes never require the replacement of the sensor itself.
 In fact on all vehicles with very high mileage and original parts the sensor could very well be the problem.

 Some American car makers recommend that the O2 be replaced at 125,000 miles.
 Foreign car builders also recommend replacement at varying mileage.
 Note: If your looking for cheap O2 sensors I have some popular ones listed below!
 In my opinion beware of universal sensors.
 I find them unreliable on cars newer then 1990.

 I was working on a 2004 Ford F150 with a 5.4 L V-8 engine.
 The driver's complaint was the check engine light was on.
 I connected my scan tool and pulled a code P0133.
 This code stands for oxygen sensor bank one catalyst response slow.

 I went into the data stream and confirmed that the oxygen sensor had sluggish operation.
 The voltage on the scanner moved slow and would get stuck at times or stay fixed.
 When I pulled the oxygen sensor it was partially melted.
 If I had just replaced the sensor and shipped the vehicle down the road it would have come back with the same problem in a few days.

-In fact the 02 codes and the melted sensor meant that the problem was a lean condition that needed to be resolved.
+In fact, the fault code and melted sensor meant that the problem was a lean condition that needed to be resolved.
 A lean mixture can cause very high combustion chamber temperatures and can also melt spark plugs.
 If you find a melted o2 check the spark plugs also.

 To find the cause of the lean condition I went back into the scanners data stream and observed the fuel injector on/off time called "Fuel Trim" and noticed an abnormal injector on time.